mrpotatocode/mrpotatocode/README.md

 Looking for my next gig @________ (insert your cool company's name here).

 I am working on a personal R-based project with help from [Rohan Alexander](https://rohanalexander.com/) within this [repo](https://github.com/mrpotatocode/COFFEE_COFFEE_COFFEE), so if you only have a moment, check it out.
-Hopefully it's further along than when I wrote this README. **Edit**: it has a [Shiny App](https://mrpotatocode.shinyapps.io/FavouriteCoffees/) now!
-(Another on the way soon, this time with tidymodels and predictions!)
+Hopefully it's further along than when I wrote this README. **Edit**: it has a _new and improved [Shiny App](https://mrpotatocode.shinyapps.io/TastingNotePredictions/)_.

 I'm blogging (rarely) [here](https://write.as/mrpotatocode/), or more likely here for [project](https://github.com/mrpotatocode/COFFEE_COFFEE_COFFEE/tree/main/journal) related posts.